 - coconut oil

-Peel the garlic and squeeze it or grind it in a mortar with miso and dry ginger and pepper to a uniform mushy texture.
-Marinate the tuna for at least 20 minutes, better for 2-4 hours.
+Peel the garlic and either crush it or grind it into a paste using a mortar and pestle, mixing with the miso paste, dried ginger, and black pepper until smooth.
+Marinate the tuna in this mixture for at least 20 minutes, though 2–4 hours is preferable.

-Peel the garlic and squeeze it or grind it in a mortar with miso and dry ginger and pepper to a uniform mushy texture.
-Marinate the tuna for at least 20 minutes, better for 2-4 hours.
+Peel the garlic and either crush it or grind it into a paste using a mortar and pestle, mixing with the miso paste, dried ginger, and black pepper until smooth.
+Marinate the tuna in this mixture for at least 20 minutes, though 2–4 hours is preferable.